-- Climate Active certification process Council is progressing towards its Climate Active goal of carbon neutrality (Res 19-634), as part of its net zero target.
+- Council is progressing towards its goal of net zero emissions by 2025 (Res 17-086).

 As part of this process, Council must complete its emissions boundary and include scope 3 emissions.

 - Staff have been working with consultants for several months to compile the data required to report on scope 3 emissions.
 As a result, the following emissions sources will be added to our annual emissions inventory:

 - Fuel use recycled waste trucks

 - o Paper

 - IT equipment and software

 - Office equipment

-- $\circ$ $\,$ Food and catering
+- Food and catering

 - Postage and couriers

-- Car share services
+- o Car share services

 - Waste from council operations

 - Air travel

 - Business accommodation

 - Employee commute

+- Working from home

-- Telecomunications
+- 5 o Telecomunications

-- 5 Cleaning supplies and services
+- Cleaning supplies and services

-- o Stationery
+- Stationery

 - o Chemicals

-- o Entertainment
+- Entertainment

-- Business services
+- 10 o Business services

-10 o Advertising
+- Advertising

-- o Legal fees
+- Legal fees

 - Education and training

-- o Asphalt
+- Asphalt

-- Concrete
+- o Concrete

-15 o Other road-building materials
+- Other road-building materials

 - Machinery and vehicle repairs

 - Equipment hire

 - Clothing

-- It is expected that the addition of scope 3 sources will increase our emissions boundary by approximately 5,521 tCO2e-, taking the total to approximately 15,097 tCO2e-.
+- It is expected that the addition of scope 3 sources will increase our emissions boundary by approximately 4,831 tCO2e-, taking the total to approximately 14,735 tCO2e-, using figures from FY2020/21.

 - The top three emissions sources are landfill fugitive emissions, asphalt, and diesel (see Figure 1).